-- 12 finalists from across Africa will win an all-expenses paid trip to South Africa to be a part of a week-long entrepreneurship workshop and conference at the African Leadership Academy campus on the outskirts of Johannesburg.
+- The first step in this journey is that they win an all-expenses-paid trip to South Africa to be a part of a ten-day long entrepreneurship workshop and conference at the African Leadership Academy campus on the outskirts of Johannesburg.

-- Your business or project must be up and running.
+- Your business must be up and running.
 The Anzisha Prize is not for great ideas or business plans – you must have already started, and be able to prove it!
 You have time to get started now and have tangible results to share before applications open.

 - Your business, invention or social project can be in any field or industry (science and technology, civil society, arts and culture, sports, etc.).
 Any kind of venture is welcome to apply.

-To be selected as one of the 12 Anzisha Fellows, your business or project will be judged on the following 3 criteria:
+To be selected as one of the Anzisha ventures, your business or project will be judged on the following 5 criteria:

 - Already Running Venture: Is the venture established with customers and beneficiaries?
 Does the venture deliver value to said beneficiaries and customers?

 - Founder-led: Is the venture led and managed by the founder?